mathewgomas-alfred/mathewgomas.io/resources_page.rst

 AnimLayers (Animate with Layers)
 --------------------------------

     Animate specific layers.
 You animate a specific range of layers by prefixing the layer name with the same letters.
 For example *PL* then all the layers where the name starts with *PL* will be part of the animation.
 In the AnimLayers window you enter PL in the Key field.
-You can also select a layer with the wanted key and press the Get key button.
+You can also select a layer with the wanted key and press the :guilabel:`Get key` button.

     Available here: https://github.com/thomaslynge/krita-plugins